 There were myriad other measures, but in sum the Budget reinforced just how tough a job the winner of the next election will have.
 This corroborates why we typically find better investments overseas.
-Although, we do hold a few UK stocks and corporate bonds that look good value to us.
-And then there are UK government bonds...
+Although, we do hold a few UK stocks and corporate bonds that look good value to us, along with UK government bonds.